TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

    So here the *Coding Guidelines* can't be applied, which says filenames has to be in *UpperCamelCase*.

    If you later want to overwrite the TCA from an existing database table, then you must use the file :file:`EXT:store_inventory/Configuration/TCA/Overrides/[tablename].php`.

+To define the group name for the new record wizard for new records of this extension you have to use a language file in the directory :file:`EXT:store_inventory/Resources/Private/Language/`.
+The identifier **extension.title** is hard-coded in the TYPO3 core and you have to use this to define your own text.

 .. code-block:: xml